 The Macgregor Group

-Nasir's research focuses on Mechanism of Ru (II)-Catalysed C-F Activation in collaboration with Prof. Mike Whittlesey of Bath University and his studentship is funded by EPS.
+Lia's research focuses on modelling organometallic reactivity and analysing the electronic structure and bonding of heterobimetallic complexes.
+This work is in collaboration with Prof. Mike Whittlesey of Bath University and funded by EPSRC.

 Arif Sajjad's research focuses on computational modelling of sigma-alkane complexes in experimental collaboration with Prof Andy Weller at the University of York.
 His previous research includes DFT modelling of weak interactions in organometallic complexes.

 Carlos' research concerns the modelling of C–H activation using transition metals, with particular focus on the impact of dispersion effects for modulating the reactivity.
 He is working in collaboration with the group of Igor Larrosa at the University of Manchester.